cscorley/dissertation/chapters/5_discussion/2_dit.md

 #### Batch changesets are better than batch snapshot *and* batch changesets are better than changesets in the simulated environment

 This situation occurs in 2 out of 6 systems: \mahout and \openjpa.
-We hypothesize that this is because in the batch evaluation, the model is trained on all data before being queried, while in the historical simulation the model is trained on partial data before being queried.
+I hypothesize that this is because in the batch evaluation, the model is trained on all data before being queried, while in the historical simulation the model is trained on partial data before being queried.
 This allows for the batch